 Documents that are electronically filed and require original signatures other than that of the Filing User or E-mail Filer must be maintained in paper form by the Filing User or E-mail Filer until the expiration of the time for filing a timely appeal, and until 30 days after all appeals have been concluded, and in criminal matters until the length of the defendant's criminal sentence (if any) has elapsed.
-On request of the court, the Filing User or E-mail Filer must provide original documents for review.
+On request of the Court, the Filing User or E-mail Filer must provide original documents for review.

-Normal case documents which for good reason are filed with the court on paper, instead of electronically filed, will be scanned and converted into electronic documents by the District Court Clerk's Office staff, and the electronic document will be entered into the Electronic Filing System as the official record of the case.
+Normal case documents which for good reason are filed with the Court on paper, instead of electronically filed, will be scanned and converted into electronic documents by the Clerk's Office staff, and the electronic document will be entered into the Electronic Filing System as the official record of the case.
 Only a few types of filed paper documents, specified in Section 4 of these procedures, will be retained at the District Court as part of the official case record.
 Other paper documents will be returned to the filer.
-CM/ECF Filing Users must reclaim their returned paper documents within one business day.
 Filers who have not been granted CM/ECF Filing User access and are filing paper documents over the counter must wait while their documents are filed, and retrieve any returned paper documents immediately after filing.
-Unclaimed returned paper documents are subject to disposal, at the option of the District Court Clerk's Office staff.
+Unclaimed returned paper documents are subject to disposal, at the option of the Clerk's Office staff.

-Flashdrives, disks or e-mails submitted from presenting electronic documents to the District Court for filing by the District Court Clerk's Office staff will be discarded after the electronic documents are filed into the Electronic Filing System, unless the filer makes arrangements to retrieve the item from the Clerk's Office immediately after filing.
+Flashdrives, disks or e-mails submitted to the District Court for filing by the Clerk's Office staff will be discarded after the electronic documents are filed into the Electronic Filing System, unless the filer makes arrangements to retrieve the item from the Clerk's Office immediately after filing.

-Paper case records, which pre-date the implementation of the Electronic Filing System, will be retained by the court as paper records, subject to normal storage and disposal regulations for paper case records.
+Paper case records, which pre-date the implementation of the Electronic Filing System, will be retained by the Court as paper records, subject to normal storage and disposal regulations for paper case records.